claperius/random-vim/README.md

 random-vim
 ==========

-Implementation of Park-Miller  pseudo-random number generator as vim script.
+Implementation of Lehmer pseudo-random number generator as vim script.